todokku/google-search-emulator/README.md

 # google-search-emulator

-Google search emulator with proxy
+Google search emulator using manipulated javascript distinguishable from real one.